 When reviewing an application for disability, the SSA uses a medical guide called the Blue Book to evaluate the applicant’s medical condition to determine whether they have a qualifying disability.
 The Blue Book includes medical criteria that must be met for a condition to qualify as a medical disability.

 Regarding amputations specifically, the Blue Book includes a specific listing under Section 1.00 Musculoskeletal Systems.
 Amputation is listed in subsection 1.05, which classifies amputations into four categories by the SSA, including the following:

 - One or both lower extremities at or above the tarsal region, with stump complications resulting in a medical inability to use a prosthetic device to ambulate effectively, or

 - One hand and lower extremity at or above the tarsal regions, with an inability to ambulate effectively, or

 - Hemipelvectomy (a high-level amputation of the pelvis) or hip disarticulation (loss of hip, knee, and ankle)

 Need Help With Your SSD Case?
-Contact a Baltimore SSD Lawyer Today
+Contact a Washington DC or Baltimore Amputee Disability Lawyer Today

 Suffering from an amputation is painful enough.
-You should not also have to suffer from the pain of completing an application for SSD benefits.
+You should not also have to suffer from the pain of completing an application for SSDI benefits.
 Many initial applications for disability are denied.
-Because the SSD application process is complicated, an experienced Baltimore SSD lawyer who understands how the system works can help you with the SSD application process.
-An experienced disability lawyer at the Law Office of Emmett B. Irwin can handle your disability case from start to finish.
+Because the SSD application process is complicated, an experienced Baltimore amputee disability lawyer who understands how the system works can help you with the SSD application process.
+An experienced Washington DC disability lawyer at the Law Office of Emmett B. Irwin can handle your disability case from start to finish.
 Contact us today for a free case evaluation.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.